 Why do we need an API gateway in microservices?

-In simple terms, an API gateway in microservices can deliver smoother, easier management of your microservices architecture while saving you time and headaches.
+In simple terms, a gateway can deliver smoother, easier management of your microservices architecture and user experience while saving you time and headaches.

 Authentication and authorization is a good example of this.
-By centralising microservices authentication and authorization using an API gateway, you’re able to manage access to multiple services at once.
+By centralising microservices authentication and authorization, you can manage access to multiple services at once.
 No more fiddling around with individual services – you can shift control to the gateway and save time and effort in the process.

-The fact that the gateway can route multiple API calls to different services simultaneously is also helpful in terms of increasing your efficiency.
-This centralised control lays a strong foundation for rapid scaling, so implementing an API gateway in your microservices architecture can also unlock your business’ potential for growth.
+The fact that a gateway can route multiple API calls to different services simultaneously is also helpful in terms of increasing efficiency.
+This centralized control lays a strong foundation for rapid scaling, so implementing a gateway in your microservices architecture can also unlock your business’ potential for growth.

 Microservices API gateway vs service mesh

 There’s some major overlap between using a microservices API gateway and opting for a service mesh, yet the two were designed for different purposes.
-Using an API gateway and API management is all about facilitating API discovery, consumption and collaboration.
-The API gateway handles boilerplate logic to support scalability, enabling teams to productise their APIs.
+Using a gateway and API management is all about facilitating API discovery, consumption and collaboration.
+The gateway handles boilerplate logic to support scalability, enabling teams to productize their APIs.

 A service mesh, on the other hand, is all about observability and interoperability, focusing on service connectivity.
-It’s a less high-level solution than the API gateway and API management, focusing on the relationships between services and enabling and monitoring holistic deployments.
+It’s a less high-level solution, focusing on the relationships between services and enabling and monitoring holistic deployments.

 This means that it isn’t always a simple question of microservices API gateway vs service mesh – it all depends on which problems you’re trying to solve and why.
-It’s also not an either/or situation – there’s room for both API management and a service mesh, depending on the size, resources and needs of your business.
+It’s also not an either/or situation – there’s room for both, depending on the size, resources and needs of your business.

 Using Tyk for your microservice gateway